valeriajaramillo/RSN/README.md

 ---

 ## Analyses
-make analyses, run after preprocessing
+make analyses, run after preprocessing, run psd analyses first, rest can be run in any order

 ### ERP
 perform AEP analyses for REM and wake data, run in order A-B